jonezy35/Training-Environment/Windows-DomainController-and-DNS-Setup.md

     4. On the Select destination server page, click on the DC (the local server we are on) and then click **Next**.
     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-17%20at%206.54.15%20PM.png?raw=true)

-    6. On the Select server roles page, click Active Directory Domain Services and DNS Server, then on the **Add Roles and Features** Wizard dialog box, click **Add Features**, and then click **Next**.
+    6. On the Select server roles page, click **Active Directory Domain Services** and **DNS Server**, then on the Add Roles and Features Wizard dialog box, click **Add Features**, and then click **Next**.
     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-17%20at%206.54.30%20PM.png?raw=true)

     7. On the Select features page, leave it as default and click **Next**.
     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-17%20at%206.54.47%20PM.png?raw=true)

-    9. On the Confirm installation selections page, click Install.
+    9. On the Confirm installation selections page, click **Install**.
     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-17%20at%206.55.01%20PM.png?raw=true)

-    10. On the Results page, verify that the installation succeeded, and click Promote this server to a domain controller to start the Active Directory Domain Services Configuration Wizard.
+    10. On the Results page, verify that the installation succeeded, and click **Promote this server to a domain controller** to start the Active Directory Domain Services Configuration Wizard.

     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-18%20at%208.22.55%20AM.png?raw=true)

-    11. Select add a new forest and create the root domain name as "avengers.lan".
+    11. Select **add a new forest** and create the root domain name as "avengers.lan".
 Click **Next**

     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-18%20at%208.23.38%20AM.png?raw=true)

-    12. Leav all options as default on the domain contoller options page, input our default password, and select **Next**
+    12. Leave all options as default on the domain contoller options page, input our default password, and select **Next**

     ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-18%20at%208.26.37%20AM.png?raw=true)